Types of Stamps

 All of the other self-inking stamps use water-based ink.
 They are self-contained and don’t require a separate ink pad.
 The stamped image from these stamps will not feather, but they are not waterproof.
 There are two types of these stamps, and both of them stamp the same image size:

 Self-inking desk stamps—These stamps use a larger case.
-They are designed to be used on a desk or surfaces of that sort.
-They are pretty rugged.
-They can be re-inked.
-However, because this process can get a bit messy, we recommend you go with a replacement pad, which you can find here.
+Rugged and reinkable, they are designed to be used on a desk or table.
+However, because reinking can get a bit messy, we recommend you go with a replacement pad, which you can find here.
 They are a little more difficult to position on the bill because their casing is on the bigger side.

 The goal is to stamp your money so that your message is legible, prominent, motivates sighting reports, AND so that it does not get taken out of circulation by the banking system which uses automated scanners to remove “soiled currency” from circulation.